cinco/nginx-letsencrypt-proxy/README.md

 As per the example [Docker Compose](docker-compose.yml) file, you'll want to have /etc/letsencrypt as a volume, otherwise Let's Encrypt will need to re-create the certificates each time.

+## FAQ

+### Why Is "restart: always" commented out in the example [Docker Compose](docker-compose.yml) file?

+If something goes wrong (such as trying to run Let's Encrypt, when you haven't pointed the domain to your machine), it will re-try until Let's Encrypt [blocks you for a week](https://letsencrypt.org/docs/rate-limits/).
+Trust me on that one.

 ## TO DO

-Auto update expired certificates.
+* Auto update expired certificates.
 Currently relying on restarting the container